 Watching "Fuller House" has been one of the stranger things that's happened to me recently.
 It's affected me enough for me to write this review.

 I can't necessarily say that this this was a "good" show in the standard sense.
 I don't know that I would recommend it generally.
 There's plenty of other reviews of this show out there.
-Much of the negative things they say about this show is true.
+Much of the negative things they say about it is true.

 And yet, the show's positive qualities are rare gems in today's media landscape.
 For instance, how many family-centric shows are out there now?
 The 80's and 90's were full of them - from the original "Full House", to "Growing Pains", "The Fresh Prince of Bel-Air", and even "Married with Children".
 I'm sure such shows are still around, but I don't know any of them.
 None have achieved the success of shows like "Game of Thrones" or "Rick and Morty".
 Back then, as a recent immigrant, shows like "Full House" had an instrumental role in my integration into the United States.